Ryen Russillo: ESPN and other work

-Russillo began a new venture with Barstool Sports in October of 2025, continuing his popular podcast.
+Russillo began a new venture with Barstool Sports in October 2025, continuing his popular podcast.
+Beginning on January 12, 2026, the video version of his Barstool podcast began airing exclusively on Netflix.

 Personal life

 Russillo is a 1993 graduate of Martha’s Vineyard Regional High School.

 On August 23, 2017, Russillo was arrested in Wyoming for criminal entry, reportedly while nude and intoxicated.
 He was suspended by ESPN.